muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 This project focuses on evaluating the performance and stability of the **JSONPlaceholder API** by running a **load test** using **Artillery**, a popular open-source performance testing tool built for Node.js.
 The aim is to measure the system’s behavior when multiple users access it simultaneously and to determine how well it performs under different traffic conditions.
+Performance testing is a key step in ensuring that any web service can scale efficiently without causing downtime or errors.
+Although JSONPlaceholder is a mock REST API commonly used for testing, it is a great candidate for simulating real-world API behavior under load.
+This helps us practice analyzing performance metrics such as throughput, latency, response times, and stability.

 ---